deib-polimi/katena/DEVELOPMENT.md

 # Deploy your dApp with KATENA
 In order to start deploying your own dApps using KATENA, we strongly recommend looking at the files in [Examples](./examples/) and [Benchmark](./benchmark/) folders.
-KATENA can be used with our [Docker](https://www.docker.com/) image or with a Python virtual environment on your local machine.
+KATENA can be used with our [Docker](https://www.docker.com/) image or directly on your OS.

 ### Docker setup
 If you want to deploy your applications on Ganache, you will need two terminals active at the same time: one for running Ganache and another one for KATENA.